material-components/material-components-web/packages/mdc-list/README.md

 `mdc-list-item__text` |	Mandatory.
 Wrapper for list item text content (displayed as middle column of the list item).
 `mdc-list-item__primary-text` | Optional, primary text for the list item.
 Should be the child of `mdc-list-item__text`.
 `mdc-list-item__secondary-text` | Optional, secondary text for the list item.
 Displayed below the primary text.
 Should be the child of `mdc-list-item__text`.
+`mdc-list-item--disabled` | Optional, styles the row in the disabled state.
-`mdc-list-item--selected` | Optional, styles the row in an selected* state.
+`mdc-list-item--selected` | Optional, styles the row in the selected* state.
-`mdc-list-item--activated` | Optional, styles the row in an activated* state.
+`mdc-list-item--activated` | Optional, styles the row in the activated* state.
 `mdc-list-item__graphic` | Optional, the first tile in the row (in LTR languages, the first column of the list item).
 Typically an icon or image.
 `mdc-list-item__meta`	| Optional, the last tile in the row (in LTR languages, the last column of the list item).
 Typically small text, icon. or image.
 `mdc-list-group` | Optional, wrapper around two or more mdc-list elements to be grouped together.